tungpun/tungpun.github.io/source/_posts/2015-08-07-fctf-white-steganography-writeup.markdown

 91            0x5B            Zlib compressed data, compressed
 ```

-I checked zlib compressed data, but it is not what we need.
+I check zlib compressed data, but it is not what we need.
-Now is your time, foremost !
+Now is your time, `foremost` !

 ```
 ➜  fctf  foremost -i 2ukiJIf.png